 An official videoclip for the track ‘Plaigh Allais’ was released in March 2011.

 During the recordings, the idea of bringing Saille on stage grew.
-With the addition of Didier Vancampo [bass] and Yves Callaert [guitar], a complete live-band was formed and several shows followed.
+A complete live-band was formed and several shows followed.
 Saille’s very first gig took place in January 2011.
 Thanks to good reviews and a solid live-reputation, Saille played amongst acts as Melechesh, Izegrim, Gorath and more.
 In November 2011, Jonathan Vanderwal [vocals] decided to leave Saille, since he felt no longer comfortable being the band’s frontman.
 He was immediately replaced by Dennie Grondelaers.

 The live-shows of the first album were concluded with a spot on Belgium’s biggest metalfest Graspop Metal Meeting 2012.
-Another highlight was their appearance on Eindhoven Metal Meeting [The Netherlands] at the end of the same year.
+Another highlight was their appearance on Eindhoven Metal Meeting [NL] at the end of the same year.

-After two months of intensive recording sessions, the final mix was finished in September and sent to the Norwegian mastering specialist Tom Kvålsvoll (Strype Audio).
+After two months of intensive recording sessions, the final mix was finished in September and sent to the Norwegian mastering specialist Tom Kvålsvoll.
 Known for mastering black metal classics Mayhem, Emperor, Arcturus, Limbonic Art, Ulver, Vreid and many others.
-On January 18th 2013 ‘Ritu’ saw the light of day as a digipak.
+On January 18th 2013, ‘Ritu’ saw the light of day as a digipak.

 An official videoclip for the track ‘Blood Libel’ was released in June 2013.

 After the release of the 2nd album, Saille faced an intensive year.
 They embarked on their first tour in January 2013, with Transylvanian black metal legends Negura Bunget.
-Followed by more gigs in Belgium and the Netherlands, supporting bands like Textures, Von, Winterfylleth, In-Quest and The Monolith Death Cult.
+Followed by more gigs in Belgium and The Netherlands, supporting bands like Textures, Von, Winterfylleth and The Monolith Death Cult.
 During summer, Saille was invited to perform on several festivals like AMF (with Napalm Death), Vlamrock (with Exhumed, Belphegor, Rotting Christ) and Metal Méan (with Marduk, Dying Fetus).